Get Reliable Legal Help from a Top-Rated Georgia Real Estate Attorney

 When Do You Need a Real Estate Lawyer in Georgia?

-Real estate transactions begin when the lessor and lessee or buyer and seller sign the final agreement.
+A real estate transaction begins when the lessor and lessee or buyer and seller sign the final agreement.

 The contract details all the material terms of the agreement between the two parties and usually includes the closing date, the price, and any contingency and how they will be dealt with if they arise.